 What is EMDR?

-EMDR Stands for “Eye Movement Desensitization and Reprocessing” and is a therapeutic approach that helps people overcome traumatic memories and feelings.
-This may not necessarily be a big event (or a big “T” trauma) but experiences may have been a series of events (little “t” traumas), or repeated messages that people are exposed to and were not helpful or harmful.
-For example, someone may come to me because they feel “worthless” because of repeated bullying.
-When people come to see me in a session, often they tell me they understand what is happening and “know” they shouldn’t feel worthless, but they still “feel” badly and or disturbed and no matter what they have tried - the emotional resonance just will not lift no matter what they try.
+EMDR stands for “Eye Movement Desensitization and Reprocessing” and is a therapeutic approach that helps people to overcome traumatic memories and feelings.
+This may not necessarily be a big event (or a big “T” trauma), but could be a series of events (little “t” traumas), or repeated messages that people are exposed to that were not helpful or harmful.
+For example, someone may come to me because they feel worthless because of repeated bullying.
+People often tell me they understand what is happening and know they shouldn’t feel worthless, but they still feel bad and/or disturbed, and no matter what they have tried, the emotional resonance just will not lift.

-This is where EMDR comes in as an approach.
-EMDR can help move the feelings and sensations in the body that are upsetting and update them to not continue to impact them in their day-to-day lives.
-This is based on looking at past events, beliefs and memories from a new perspective with a trained professional using the EMDR approach.
-In sessions, we would help move the emotional feeling of being “worthless” to one of being a person of value, and worth.
+This is where EMDR can help.
+EMDR can help move the upsetting feelings and sensations in the body and update them to stop their impact on day-to-day life.
+This is done by looking at past events, beliefs, and memories from a new perspective with an EMDR-trained professional.
+In sessions, we would help move the emotional feeling of being “worthless” to one of being a person of value and worth.

 Is EMDR Effective?